Saskatoon Symphony Orchestra

+The Saskatoon Symphony Orchestra (SSO) is a professional orchestra based in Saskatoon, Saskatchewan, administered by the non-profit Saskatoon Symphony Society.
+The orchestra was founded in 1927 as an amateur orchestra, but today has 10 core members and up to 50 sessional musicians.

 University of Saskatchewan Department of Music, University Chorus, Greystone Singers, Saskatoon Chamber Singers, Saskatoon Children's Choir, Regina Symphony Orchestra, Saskatoon Youth Orchestra, and the Amati Quartet have all produced concerts with the SSO.
-The Canadian Opera Company Ensemble, National Ballet, and the Royal Winnipeg Ballet have all performed with accompaniment provided by the SSO.
-The SSO celebrated its 75th anniversary in 2006.
+The Canadian Opera Company ensemble, National Ballet, and the Royal Winnipeg Ballet have all performed with accompaniment provided by the SSO.
+The SSO celebrated its 75th anniversary in the Fall of 2004.

 History

 In 1903, William Preston, who was also involved with the Saskatoon Oratorio Society, began an amateur orchestra in Saskatoon.
 Fredrick William Musselwhite conducted the Saskatoon orchestra as early as 1905 with John Jackson as concertmaster.
 In 1913, John Jackson began a Saskatoon orchestra, followed by a temporary orchestra established in 1924 by Allan Clifton.
-In 1931 the current orchestra was established, under the direction of Arthur Collingwood.
+In 1931 the current orchestra was established, under the direction of Arthur Collingwood, the Professor of Music at the University of Saskatchewan.

+The SSO offers students grants and hosted a national cello competition in 1990.
+Dwaine Nelson was responsible for the development of a full-time core of musicians, initially with a size of six, but later expanded to the present-day ten members.
+In the summer of 2014, the SSO announced that Maestro Victor Sawa would move into the position of Conductor Emeritus at the end of the 84th season.
+In March 2015, the SSO announced Eric Paetkau as the 16th Music Director of the orchestra.

+Funding

+The SSO received major funding from the Carnegie Institute in 1931.
+The Canada Council, the Saskatchewan Arts Board, and the City of Saskatoon have all provided sponsorship of the SSO through the years.
+In the spring, the symphony holds a Saskatoon Symphony Book & Music Sale to raise funds for the orchestra.

 Music directors, concertmasters, and current artistic leadership

 The conductors of the SSO, a position that includes artistic direction, have been: